snphillips/meeting-background-maker-client/README.md

 This app assumes you have an aws s3 bucket to save images in.

-Follow the instructions to install the server first, then come back here to install this repo: https://github.com/snphillips/meeting-background-maker-server
+Follow the instructions to install the server first: https://github.com/snphillips/meeting-background-maker-server, then come back here to install this repo.

 After you've set up the server, clone this repo: